jotorren/go-quickstart/README.md

 > [!CAUTION]
 > `oidc: id token issued by a different provider, expected "http://keycloak_keycloak_1:8080/auth/realms/mycorp" got "http://localhost:8090/auth/realms/mycorp"`

-Obviously, it is possible to add an entry to the `hosts` file on the host machine to resolve the "keycloak_keycloak_1" name (or the corresponding value of KEYCLOAK_CONTAINER_NAME) and use that name in the generate token url, but this action requires administration permissions that are not always available.
+Obviously, it is possible to add an entry to the `hosts` file on the host machine to resolve the **keycloak_keycloak_1** name (or any other value of KEYCLOAK_CONTAINER_NAME) and use that name in the generate token url, but this action requires administration permissions that are not always available.
 This is the reason why the third alternative has been chosen and the following patches applied:

 > `src/Dockerfile`
 > ```diff